- What's your favourite DIALOG initiative?

 - I have already done that.... my first career was in biochemistry.
 After working for a couple years, I took some time off and traveled.
 I fell in love with cities, with beautiful urban environments and with inspiring buildings.
 So I came back to Canada and enrolled in architecture school.
 I cannot imagine doing anything else now.

-Donna was a partner at DIALOG for over 20 years.
+Donna Clare is an architect, and was a partner at DIALOG for over 20 years.
 She remains active and fully engaged with design teams and clients on a number of projects across our studios.

 Not only does Donna design spaces that reflect and support their users, she designs spaces that creatively influence the way we experience our communities through projects like Edmonton's Walterdale Bridge and the Mechanized River Valley Access.
 Her work in education, post-secondary and research helps to redefine the culture of our institutions making them more inclusive, accessible and supportive of a broad range of teaching and learning styles.
 This is seen in her work for the Alberta School for the Deaf, the Donadeo Innovation Centre for Engineering and the kihew waciston Indigenous Centre.
 Donna enriches the way we experience our arts and culture through her design work on projects such as the Royal Alberta Museum, the ATB Financial Arts Barns, the TELUS World of Science Aurora project and St. Joseph Seminary.